may-sd/EggChat/README.md

 # EggChat

 WIP mod for QOL additions to text chat.
-Currently increases message char limit from 50 to 127
+Currently increases message char limit from 50 to 127.
+**This mod does not work unless the host has it.**

 ## todo
 - ghost text chat?